 Year 12 Access and Application Support Programme

 Applications for this year's programme are now closed.
-Applications for the 2024 programme will open in November 2023 - if you would like to be notified when applications open, please register your interest here.
+Applications for the 2026 programme will open in November 2025.

 Are you in Year 12 and considering making an application to a competitive university?
 If so, we want to help support you.
 We therefore invite you to participate in our Y12 Access and Application Support - King's College Link Area programme.